taskcluster/taskcluster-lib-api/README.md

   // Prefix for all schema referenced
   schemaPrefix: 'http://myschema-site.com/folder/',

-  // List of properties required as context in api.router(...)
+  // List of properties required as context when building the API,
   // provided as `this` context to handlers
   context: ['myDataStore']
 });

 // Now declare an API method
-api.declare({
+builder.declare({
   method: 'get',
   route:  '/:userId',
   name:   'getUser',